snl-dakota/dakota/docs/user/usingdakotagui/runningremote/JobSubmissionClassic/JobSubmissionClassicCreation.rst

       Templates in bold are the built-in or predefined execution templates.
 Those not in bold are your custom templates that are only available to you.

-3. Performone of the following steps:
+3. Perform one of the following steps:

    a.
 Select the New button.
    b.
 If you want to start from one of your existing templates, select an execution template in the Preferences panel and select the Duplicate button.